 If you are after search engine marketing, you need links from authority sites pointing to your page, you need to have good content, you need on-page optimization, and you need to know what pages you’re competing against.

 There are too many variables, and companies can’t guarantee such a claim.
-Try asking the company that you want to be on page one of Google for the keyword “Real Estate.”
+Tell the company that you want to be on page one of Google for the keyword “Real Estate.”
 And see what they say.
 (By the way Real Estate is a highly competitive keyword)

 When it comes to marketing, there are no guarantees of the results you’ll receive.
 Any company offering guaranteed results is a red flag and should be avoided.
 The only credible guarantee the company can offer is the number of ads they can run, the publications where your ads are shown, and the type of work they will do, other than that forget about guaranteed results.

-For thousands of new visitors to your website, or thousands of new likes and followers to appear within a short period is a red flag.
+Offers of thousands of new visitors to your website or thousands of new likes and followers to appear within a short time is a red flag.

-Or an influencer or the media featured your product or service.
-Don’t fall into the trap of promises of thousands of new people swarming to your business, websites, or social media page.
+Don’t fall into the trap of promises of thousands of new people swarming to your business, website, or social media page.

 Thousands of whatever in a short period usually indicate fake accounts and automated bots.